-- Longtime community organizer and direct-action agitator
+* Longtime community organizer and direct-action agitator

-- A key organizer of the violent demonstrations that caused the shutdown of the 1999 WTO meetings in Seattle
+* A key organizer of the violent demonstrations that caused the shutdown of the 1999 WTO meetings in Seattle

-- Served as a human shield in actions conducted by the International Solidarity Movement in the Palestinian cities of Jenin and Nablus
+* Served as a human shield in actions conducted by the International Solidarity Movement in the Palestinian cities of Jenin and Nablus

-- Has accused Israel of “slaughtering Palestinians every single day in Gaza and the Occupied territories”
+* Has accused Israel of “slaughter[ing] Palestinians every single day in Gaza and the Occupied territories”

-- Seeks to “create crisis, because crisis is that edge where change is possible”
+* Seeks to “create crisis, because crisis is that edge where change is possible”

-- Is the top street-level organizer of the Occupy Wall Street movement
+* The top street-level organizer of the Occupy Wall Street movement

 Born in 1961, Lisa Fithian is a longtime community organizer who specializes in aggressive “direct action” tactics and, as journalist Byron York puts it, “operates in the world of anti-globalism anarchists, antiwar protesters, and union activists.”
 York notes, further, that Fithian’s status as an organizer of the Left is “legendary.”
 And the leftwing Mother Jones magazine has described Fithian as “the nation’s best-known protest consultant.”

 In 1987 as well, Fithian served on the national coordinating group for a gay-and-lesbian-rights rally outside of the Supreme Court building—a protest sparked by the Court’s 1986 decision to uphold anti-sodomy laws in Bowers v.
 Hardwick.

-During her seven years as coordinator of the Washington Peace Center in the 1980s, Fithian organized hundreds of demonstrations on a wide range of issues—including support for the Palestinian Intifada of 1987.
-In 1991, Fithian protested against America’s involvement in the first Gulf War.
+During her seven years as coordinator of the Washington Peace Center in the 1980s, Fithian organized hundreds of demonstrations on a wide range of issues—including support for the First Palestinian Intifada in 1987.

-During the ensuing years, she helped lead direct-action protests on behalf of workers in the nursing, farming, automobile, hospital, hotel, security, janitorial, laundry, and newspaper industries in cities across the United States.
+During the ensuing years, Fithian helped lead direct-action protests on behalf of workers in the nursing, farming, automobile, hospital, hotel, security, janitorial, laundry, and newspaper industries in cities across the United States.
 Hallmarks of those protests included displays of civil disobedience whose aim was to provoke police into arresting massive numbers of people.